mu-arch/skyfolder/readme.md

 - Security, should be safe to expose to the open internet
 - Minimal config with good defaults -- No need to memorize crap or fiddle with CLI flags
 - Management GUI that generates TOML for you in the background (not required, you can edit the TOML yourself)
-- "Just works" -- uses all CPU cores, supports partial files and retries, generates thumbnails, supports directories with thousands of files
+- "Just works" -- utilizes all CPU cores and available bandwidth, supports partial files and retries, generates thumbnails, supports directories with thousands of files
-- Minimal code surface
+- Multiple download methods: HTTP GET, HTTP JS managed File System Access API based download, built in bittorrent tracker that supports downloading via torrent magnet.

 ### Features: